Page Contents:

 7mm Sterling Cord is also available on Amazon:

-Note: in side by side testing, the TRC and Bluewater Dynamic cord performed identically.
-TRC was slightly more ‘grippy’.
-Both are fine choices.
+Note: in side by side testing, TRC and Bluewater Dynamic cord performed similarly.
+TRC was slightly more ‘grippy’; Bluewater showed wear more quickly.

-6mm Nylon cord.
-This cord is not recommend for life safety applications.
+This cord is not recommend for life safety applications, particularly in traditional friction hitches where only 2 strands are supporting the climber.
+The MBS is 8.8 kN or 1978 lbs.
 Consider your application carefully and use at your own risk.

-Teufelberger Tech Cord is a Polyester sheath over a Technora core.
-It is fairly stiff and has a fair amount of ‘memory’ (holds its shape after removal), which is characteristic of Technora core.
-A caliper measurement by JRB came out at approximately 5.5 mm, which is noticeably thicker than the cords below.
+Tech Cord is a Polyester sheath over a Technora core.
+It is stiff and has a fair amount of ‘memory’ (holds its shape after removal), which is characteristic of Technora core.
+A caliper measurement by JRB came out at approximately 5.5 mm.
 It has an amazing 20.9 kN (4700 lb) MBS.
 JRB has tested it with good results on 8mm ropes.

 Bluewater Nylon Cord (from Amazon) This has a 6.1 kN (1371 lb) strength, bends well and easy to work with.
 This cord had good performance in testing, but had surprisingly even more ‘memory’ than the Teufelberger.
 Although JRB tested it in single rope applications, the strength profile is questionable, but adequate for DSRT.

-Bluewater Titan 5mm Cord (from Amazon) It’s really strong, but is stiffer and even more memory than the ones above.
+Bluewater Titan 5mm Cord (from Amazon) It’s really strong, but is very stiff and too much memory.
 Not JRB’s favorite.
 Strength: 13.5 kN (3,035 lb)

 Sterling Nylon cord has a 5.1 kN (1146 lb) strength.
 It is extremely flexible.
 Sterling does not recommend it for Life Safety applications.